 Four former and current black police officers in Annapolis have filed suit in federal court against the city.
 The officers claiming they were discriminated against because they are black and, as a result, were turned down for promotions and opportunities to advance.

 These kinds of cases are so hard to prove even when they are true.
-Two of the officers argue disparate treatment which means while the City of Annapolis might be using facially neutral employment practices, they have had a unjustified adverse impact on these black officers.
-In other words, maybe it was not intentional discrimination but it is.
+Two of the officers argue disparate treatment which means while the City of Annapolis might use facially neutral employment practices, they have had an unjustified adverse impact on these black officers.
+In other words, maybe it was not intentional discrimination, but it is.

-The Baltimore Sun reports that the city has 26 black officers on its 117-member force which sounds reasonable.
-But that does not mean there was not discrimination.
+The Baltimore Sun reports that the city has 26 black officers on its 117-member force, which sounds reasonable.
+But that does not mean there was no discrimination.
 You just can’t read a story like this and know what happened.